-On June 25, 2024, Silver Golub & Teitell LLP filed a class action complaint on behalf of thousands of Connecticut firefighters who have been exposed to dangerous levels of toxic PFAS chemicals contained in their protective gear.
+On June 25, 2024, Silver Golub & Teitell filed a class action complaint on behalf of thousands of Connecticut firefighters who have been exposed to dangerous levels of toxic PFAS chemicals contained in their protective gear.

 The lawsuit seeks to hold the makers and sellers of the chemicals and the protective gear, including 3M, DuPont and others, accountable for producing firefighter gear contaminated with PFAS, a known carcinogen.